replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 You'll want to download the other bundle `Latest Lab 1.5: Airgap Bundle` to your workstation.

 Now, let's SSH to our jump box (the one with the public IP) `ssh -A kots@<jump box IP address>` and download the kurl bundle.
-We'll use the `-A` flag to the `ssh` command to forward our agent so we can interact with the airgapped node as well.
+We'll use the `-A` flag to the `ssh` command to forward our agent so we can interact with the Air Gap node as well.
 Replace the URL with the one you copied above.

 ```text
 kots@dx411-dex-lab05-airgap-jump ~$ curl -o kurlbundle.tar.gz https://kurl.sh/bundle/dx411-dex-lab05-airgap.tar.gz
 ```

-When it's finished, copy it to the airgapped server.
+When it's finished, copy it to the Air Gap server.
 You can use the DNS name in this case, as described in [Instance Overview](#instance-overview).
 In this example we've SSH'd the jump box with the -A flag so the SSH agent will be forwarded.